-Dedicated to inspiring tomorrow’s scientists, technicians, inventors, educators and original thinkers, the Science Center collaborates with educators to help future innovators develop strong skills in problem-solving, critical thinking, and teamwork they need to succeed in school and beyond.
+Orlando Science Center collaborates with educators to help tomorrow’s scientists, technicians, and innovators develop the problem-solving, critical thinking, and teamwork skills they need to succeed in school and beyond.

-Educators can look to Orlando Science Center to provide them with additional training, resources and inspiration to help make science come alive in the classroom for their students.
+Educators can look to us for additional training, resources, and inspiration to make science come alive in their classrooms.

 Orlando Science Center is an endorsed site to provide Engineering is Elementary (EiE) Professional Development Workshops to the southeast.
 Our certified trainers can travel to any school in the state of Florida.

 Intensive hands-on training shows educators first-hand how to embed this curriculum into the classroom and provides the necessary support for success.
 Each of the trainings will cover one unit of EIE curriculum that the educators will subsequently be able to implement in their own classroom.